sergimartinezeui/website_hugo/content/authors/admin/_index.md

 <font color="white"> . </font>

-I am a Post-Doctoral Research Associate at [Princeton University](https://politics.princeton.edu/)'s Mamdouha S. Bobst Center for Peace and Justice.
-I hold a PhD in Social and Political Sciences from the [European University Institute](https://www.eui.eu/en/academic-units/political-and-social-sciences) in Florence, Italy.
+I am a Postdoc at [Princeton University](https://politics.princeton.edu/)'s Mamdouha S. Bobst Center for Peace and Justice.
+I received my PhD from the European University Institute's [Department of Social and Political Sciences](https://www.eui.eu/en/academic-units/political-and-social-sciences) in June 2022.
 I was a visiting researcher at the [NYU Wilf Family Department of Politics](https://as.nyu.edu/departments/politics.html) during the fall 2021 semester.

 My research interest lies in the field of comparative politics and historical political economy, and I am currently writing on the legacy of conflict and authoritarian regimes on identities and behaviors.